cwdeee/trust-network-guidelines/docs/procedure.md

 - Highest education
 - Although gender is often reported and even requested by reviewers, we consider it irrelevant, as there is no evidence of moderation of the cognitive processes underlying reading in German adult readers.

+## Design options

+### Controlled experiment
+With a small number of available participants and strong theoretical motivation, a controlled experiment is feasible.
+Here, participants respond to several items selected to vary on a specific characteristic, while not co-varying on other characteristics that may also affect reading processes (see relevant [“Materials” section]()).
+The design of a lexical decision task relies on the trade-off between available time and data quality.
+On the one hand, as the length of the experiment increases, the likelihood of participant drop-out increases.
+On the other hand, a short study with only a couple of items is less likely to provide high data quality.
+Considering time, assuming that a typical reading adult can finish a 30-minute task is reasonable.
+Such a task length may be suitable for 500 decisions (i.e., 250 words and 250 pseudowords), including pre-stimulus and post-response delays and pauses between blocks.